Camillus de Lellis: Veneration

 De Lellis was beatified by Pope Benedict XIV in the year 1742, and canonized by him four years later in 1746.

 In 1886, Pope Leo XIII proclaimed him patron of all hospitals and of the sick.
 In 1930, Pope Pius XI named him co-patron, with Saint John of God of nurses and nursing associations.
 His assistance is also invoked against gambling.

 His mortal remains are located in the altar in the Church of St. Mary Magdalene in Rome, along with several of his relics.
 Also on display is the Cross which allegedly spoke to Camillus, and asked him, "Why are you afraid?
 Do you not realize that this is not your work but mine?" which has become the motto associated with De Lellis, as well as healthcare workers who were inspired by him.

 The Congregation of the Servants of the Sick of St Camillus, the Daughters of St. Camillus, the Secular Institutes of Missionaries of the Sick Christ Our Hope, of the Kamillianische Schwestern (Camillan Sisters) and of the Lay Camillian Family, were born later of the charism and spirituality of De Lellis.

 Camillus' feast day was originally inserted in the General Roman Calendar in 1762 for celebration on 18 July, since 14 July, the day of his death, was at that time taken by the feast of Saint Bonaventure.
 It was then given the rank of Double; later, it was changed in 1960 to that of "Third-Class Feast", and in the liturgical changes of 1969 to that of an optional "Memorial", when it was also moved to the anniversary of his death, 14 July.
 In the U.S.A. it is currently an optional Memorial celebrated on 18 July, because on 14 July there is the Memorial of Kateri Tekakwitha.

+Camillus is depicted ministering to the sick.